Cod-kd/ws2024-s17-r1-159/README.md

 * The name and speed are modifiable and the changes will store in the **_LocalStorage_**.
 * You can add speed like "1234" and when you reload the page it will be automatically formatted.
 * The distances is stored in a independed particle.
-* When you reload the page it replaces all the data what from the LocalStorage.
+* When you reload the page it replaces the table all the data what from the LocalStorage.

 ###### The Stage Assignment Table
 * The Stage Assignment Table automatically filled up with the basic informations.
+* You can start type or select a runner (with valid data) based on what browser are you in and it trigger a reaction witch calls a function what calculate the time column.
 * The used URL to get the required informaions is: https://ub2023-backend.onrender.com/api/v1/stages/
+* When you reload the page it replaces the table all the data what from the LocalStorage.